dojo/docs/quickstart/ajax.rst

 xhrGet will create an Ajax request using the HTTP GET method, returning some data to a callback.
 The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.

-For complete details and examples, see the `dojo.xhrGet documentation <dojo/xhrGet>`_.
+For complete details and examples, see the :ref:`dojo.xhrGet documentation <dojo/xhrGet>`.

 ============
 dojo.xhrPost